Neurocomputing/NEUCOM-D-16-02113/README.md

-# LibCoopt�?A Library for Combinatorial Optimization on Partial Permutation Matrices
+# LibCoopt:A Library for Combinatorial Optimization on Partial Permutation Matrices

 ## What is **LibCoopt**?